A more recent publication of this set of statistics is available: Statistics on Pensioners in Finland

 Timeliness and promptness of data

 The statistic on Finnish pensioners is published once per year.
 It is published in autumn of the year following the year of statistics.
-The time of publication is listed in our Release Calendarand on the web pages of Kela.
+The time of publication is listed in the Release Calendarand on the web pages of Kela.
 The data in the statistical yearbook are final.

 Coherence and comparability of data